cimentadaj/RECSM_R_Course/Class 1/Slides/slides.md

 * Create a character vector with `c()`
 * Include the names Paul, Maria, Andres, Roberto and Alicia inside
 * `wrap` every name in quotes like this "Paul", "Maria", etc...
+This will make R understand that input as characters.

 Introduction to R objects
 ========================================================